 620.06 Method of Measurement.
 The Department will measure Delineator by the number, including reflectors, supports and hardware, in place, completed and accepted.

-he Department will measure Reflector by the number.
+The Department will measure Reflector by the number, including hardware, in place, completed and accepted.

-The Department will measure Delineator by the number.
+The Department will measure Removal of Delineator, by the number.